TIMOTHY

 using auxiliary sample frame information for a random digit dial survey” This research

-was presented at the May,
+was presented at the May, 2007 American Association for Public

-Anaheim, California and at the August, 2007 DC-AAPOR seminar in Washington,
+Opinion Research Conference held in Anaheim, California and at the August, 2007 DC-AAPOR seminar in Washington, D.C.
+This paper describes the results of

-Massachusetts by separating telephone numbers into high, medium and low-income
+oversampling low-income areas in Massachusetts by separating telephone numbers

-100 banks of telephone numbers.
+each telephone exchange’s 100 banks of telephone numbers.

 “Socio-Demographic Study of